bijankundu/Inshorts-Api/Readme.md

 node index.js
 ```

 > **NOTE:** The data is scraped from the official website of Inshorts, so the response time of API might be slow.

-The content is copyrighted and isn't recommended for commercial use.
+> 🚨🚨🚨  **DISCLAIMER:** The API is for education purpose only.
+The content is copyrighted by the orginal author/company and isn't recommended for commercial use.

 ---